it-innovation/EXPERImonitor/README-bin.txt

 Licences
 ========
-The licence for this software is LGPL v2.1; the licence agreement for this along with a complete list of licences for this software and associated third party software can be found in the 'licenses' folder.
+The licence for this software is LGPL v2.1 (see LICENSE.txt).
+A complete list of licences for this software and associated third party software can be found in the 'licenses' folder.

 Documentation
 =============